Search for:

 Categories: News Updates

 The best time to address Pakistan’s climate crisis was yesterday — the next best time is now.
-For over two decades, Pakistan has consistently ranked among the top 10 most vulnerable countries on the Climate Risk Index.
-Today, the United Nations places Pakistan as the fifth most vulnerable country globally.
+For over two decades, Pakistan has ranked among the top 10 most vulnerable countries on the Climate Risk Index.
+Today, the United Nations ranks Pakistan as the fifth most vulnerable country globally.

 These statistics represent more than just numbers — they reflect escalating floods, erratic weather, and hazardous pollution that impact the health and livelihoods of millions.
 Yet, climate change remains a marginalized issue, lacking the unified action it desperately needs.

-Allied Bank has recognized this urgent challenge and initiated a mass awareness campaign to encourage collective response and public engagement.
+Allied Bank has recognized this urgent challenge and launched a nationwide awareness campaign to encourage collective response and public engagement.

 Protecting Pakistan’s Fragile Glacial Ecosystems